Pigespejdernes Fællesråd Danmark

 Pigespejdernes Fællesråd Danmark (PFD, The Joint Committee of Girl Guides in Denmark) is the national Guiding federation of Denmark.
 Danish Guiding started in 1910, the PFD was founded in 1923 and was among the founding members of the World Association of Girl Guides and Girl Scouts in 1928.
 The federation serves 18,893 Guides (as of 2008).

+Føroya Skótaráð left the federation to become a full member of WAGGGS representing the Faroe Islands in June 2026.